Nico Mirallegro: Stage

 In January 2014, Mirallegro appeared at London's Royal Court Theatre in the drama The Pass, in which Russell Tovey plays a football player coming to terms with his homosexuality.
 Mirallegro reprised his comic role as a hotel bellboy in an "irrepressible performance" in a 2016 film adaptation of the work, which premiered at the BFI Flare: London LGBT Film Festival.

+In November 2025 he made his directorial debut with My Name is Sandra, by Andrea Orton at The Kings Arms theatre in Salford.

 Radio

 Since 2014, Mirallegro has performed in several BBC Radio 4 dramas, including playing the eponymous male character in Orpheus and Eurydice.
 For this role, he was nominated for Best Actor at the BBC Audio Drama Awards in 2016.
 He was later cast as the protagonist in 79 Birthdays (2016) and as the son in Over Here, Over There (2016).
 The latter is a radio drama inspired by the plight of asylum seekers in the UK.

 Charity work

 Mirallegro plays in celebrity football matches for charities such as Help For Heroes and Once Upon a Smile.